secdoc/AI-Agent-Skills/README.md

 This repository is licensed under the [Apache License 2.0](LICENSE).

 These skills reference security frameworks, standards, and compliance regimes, but their output is not legal, audit, or compliance advice, and it is not an attestation of anything.
 Gap analyses, threat models, risk registers, and mappings produced with these skills inform your work; only a qualified assessor can certify it, and GDPR questions with legal weight belong with counsel or a DPO.
 The `linux-engineering` and `windows-engineering` skills describe system-administration and hardening operations, including destructive and identity-authority ones — disk operations, FSMO seizures, directory restores, schema changes; you run commands against your own systems and directories at your own judgment, with the backups, staging, and verification steps the skills themselves insist on.
+The `firewall-platform-engineering` skill describes changes to live firewalls, including ones that can cut off your own access or cannot be undone, such as rule and NAT edits, HA failover, the pfSense Plus Nexus transition, and the irreversible UniFi zone-based-firewall migration; you apply them against your own devices at your own judgment, with console access and a saved configuration in hand, as the skill itself insists.

 MITRE ATT&CK® and MITRE ATLAS are the work of The MITRE Corporation, with ATT&CK's registered mark acknowledged.
 NIST publications are the work of the National Institute of Standards and Technology.
 CVSS is maintained by FIRST.
 The CWE list is maintained by The MITRE Corporation; the OWASP Top 10 and ASVS by the OWASP Foundation.
 PCI DSS belongs to the PCI Security Standards Council; SOC 2 to the AICPA; CMMC to the U.S. Department of Defense; the GDPR to the European Union.
 CIS Benchmarks belong to the Center for Internet Security.
 Microsoft, Windows, Windows Server, Active Directory, Azure, Microsoft Entra, Hyper-V, BitLocker, Intune, and Defender are trademarks of the Microsoft group of companies.
-All cited frameworks, standards, and products belong to their respective owners; this repository maps to them, it doesn't reproduce or replace them.
+OPNsense is a registered trademark of Deciso B.V. pfSense and Netgate are registered trademarks of Rubicon Communications, LLC.
+Ubiquiti and UniFi are trademarks of Ubiquiti Inc. All cited frameworks, standards, and products belong to their respective owners; this repository maps to them, it doesn't reproduce or replace them.

 ## Contributing